sfu-dis/pibench-ep2/README.md

 # Benchmarking New Persistent Indexes

-Here hosts resources for benchmarking newly proposed persistent indexes on Pibench, including benchmark scripts (benchmark.sh & benchmark.py), source code of 6 indexes (see below) and pre-compiled pibench wrappers (wrappers/).
+Here hosts resources for benchmarking newly proposed persistent indexes on Pibench, including benchmark scripts (benchmark.sh & benchmark.py), source code of 6 indexes (see below).

 See detailed analysis in our tech report here: https://arxiv.org/abs/2201.13047